 The Lexis Light didn’t make the short list for a host of reasons: it’s not that light, it’s not that quick (4.8 mph max), and not that pretty.
 The Luggie looks a bit sharper, but it’s the heaviest (even broken down, one piece weighs 51 lbs) and is slow (4 mph max).
 That left the two Scoots, and although the TravelScoot is a smidge lighter, at the time it lacked the comfort (a nice seat) and features (a reverse gear) of the SmartScoot, plus it was also dreadfully slow at 3.75 mph, slower than my wife’s admittedly quick walking pace.
-(I am happy to report that the newest version of the TravelScoot is quicker at 4.5 mph and also features a reverse gear.)
+(I am happy to report that the newest version of the TravelScoot is quicker at 4.5 mph, can be tweaked at the factory by requestb to go up to 6 mph and also features a reverse gear.)
 So I purchased a SmartScoot, which was designed by a fellow MSer, and put it through a vigorous series of tests to see if it was as good in action as it appeared to be on paper.
 The short answer: in most areas, yes.

 The SmartScoot, a lightweight travel scooter.